What is a defensive marketing strategy?

-Defensive marketing refers to a set of tactics that a market leader adopts to protect its market share and profitability against an emerging competitor.
+A defensive marketing strategy refers to a market leader’s tactics to protect its market share and profitability against an emerging competitor.

 Why is defensive marketing important?

 While marketing is often seen as a tool to promote growth, defensive marketing is critical for every business to maintain its market position in a perpetually evolving market.
 Common examples of this competitive dynamic are Netflix competing with traditional cable providers or Wikipedia pushing publishers of encyclopedias into bankruptcy.
-Pharmaceutical industry is not different.
+The pharmaceutical industry is no different.

-Pharmaceutical industry invests 20% of its revenues annually into R&D. For every new drug with innovative molecule or novel delivery mechanism there is typically an established player that needs to defend its position.
+The pharmaceutical industry invests 20% of its revenues annually into R&D. For every new drug with an innovative molecule or novel delivery mechanism, there is typically an established player that needs to defend its position.
 According to Bain and Company article the competition in the pharmaceutical industry is intensifying:

 “The average window of time in which a drug remains on the market before competing products arrive has fallen to four years, down from eight years between 2000 and 2004.”